nguevara00/SSU-CS-351/Project-1/README.md

 ---

-## 6) Considering either the malloc.c or alloca.cpp versions of the program, generate a diagram showing two nodes included in the diagram

-The relationship of head tail and node next pointers Show the size in bytes and structure of a node that allocated six bytes of data include the bytes pointer, and indicate using an arrow which byte in the allocated memory it points to
+## 6) Considering either the malloc.c or alloca.cpp versions of the program, generate a diagram showing two nodes included in the diagram, the relationship of head tail and node next pointers, show the size in bytes and structure of a node that allocated six bytes of data, include the bytes pointer, and indicate using an arrow which byte in the allocated memory it points to.

 ```
     Node Diagram: